Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/frost-giant.md

   - name: "Chill Breath"
     desc: "⬻ ([[cold]], [[evocation]], [[primal]]);  The frost giant breathes out a 15-foot cone of freezing moisture that quickly condenses into ice, dealing 4d6 (4d6) cold damage.
 Each creature in the cone must attempt a DC 28 basic Reflex save.
 A creature that fails its save is also [[rules/conditions.md#Immobilized|immobilized]] and takes 2d6 (2d6) cold damage at the end of each of its turns until it gets free ([[Escape]] DC 28).
 The giant can't use Chill Breath again for 1d4 (1d4) rounds."
   - name: "Ice Stride"
-    desc: "  A frost giant isn't impeded by [[terrain|difficult terrain]] caused by snow or ice, nor does it need to attempt [[Acrobatics]] checks to keep from falling on slippery ice."
+    desc: "  A frost giant isn't impeded by [[terrain|difficult terrain]] caused by snow or ice, nor does it need to attempt [[compendium/skills.md#Acrobatics|Acrobatics]] checks to keep from falling on slippery ice."
   - name: "Throw Rock"
     desc: "⬻ "
   - name: "Wide Swing"